kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

        should be the only variable that needs to be updated across each server node configuration file.
 See the image below for clarification:
        ![](img/samba_server_config_file.png)
-    2. Enable and restart the **Samba** service to start up automatically at boot using the following commands:
+    2. Start and enable the **Samba** service using the following command:
        ```shell
        sudo systemctl enable --now smbd
        ```
-       ```shell
-       sudo systemctl restart smbd
-       ```
     3. Join the machine to active directory domain using the following command:
        ```shell
        sudo net ads join -S AD-01.RESEARCH.PEMO -U <user_in_ad_domain>
        ```
        **NOTE:** **<user_in_ad_domain>** - is a user who has privileges in the AD domain to add a computer.
-    4. Enable and restart the **winbind** service to start up automatically at boot using the following commands:
+    4. Start and enable the **winbind** service using the following command:
        ```shell
        sudo systemctl enable --now winbind
-       ```
-       ```shell
-       sudo systemctl restart winbind
        ```
        Verify that **winbind** service established a connection to the active directory domain by running the command below:
        ```shell
        sudo wbinfo -u
        ```
        **NOTE:** This command will return a list of users from the domain that is connected via **winbind**.

     5. Verify AD login acceptance into the machine by logging out and in with your AD account.
 21. Install **SentinelOne** cybersecurity software to detect, protect, and remove malicious software.
     > The following sub steps will explain how to install **SentinelOne** by mounting a NAS (network attached storage) device, then accessing the installation files on the NAS.
 There are other methods for installation along with uninstalling,